Skip to content

 Pattern Description

-Tool Wrapper On-demand domain expertise; agents self-direct using specialized context
+Tool Wrapper On-demand domain expertise; agents self-direct using specialised context

 Generator Consistent structured output from reusable templates